Funds Will Allow More Multicultural Female Talent to Join Athena and Gain Support as They Rise Into C-Suite or Boardroom Positions

 Athena is a community platform that brings together women leaders, investors, CEOs, board directors, and corporations in one global, digital ecosystem.
 Women join Athena for executive coaching, board opportunities, exclusive events, one-on-one mentorship, and more.
 Athena also guides CEOs, venture firms and corporations to evolve their approach to senior leadership development, to strengthen their boards, and to access the world’s top female leaders.

 At Bank of America, we’re guided by a common purpose to help make financial lives better, through the power of every connection.
 We’re delivering on this through responsible growth with a strong focus on environmental, social and governance (ESG) leadership.
 This enables us to serve clients, deliver long-term value through sustainable results to our shareholders, and address some of society’s greatest challenges.
 Our focus on ESG enables us to drive opportunities and manage risks across our company, helps us define how we mobilize our capital and resources, and informs our business practices and how and when we use our voice in support of our values.
 Through our commitment to ESG principles, we build trust and credibility as a company people want to work for, invest in, and do business with.
-Learn more at about.bankofamerica.com, and connect with us on Twitter (@BofA_News).
+Connect with us on Twitter (@BofA_News).

 Reporters May Contact: